-We are two enthusiastic bird and mammal lovers who travel the world together to search for stunning birds, fascinating mammals and incredible nature.
-Our world travel started in October 2021 in Chile, where we bought a car to drive the whole of South-America in search of birds and mammals for about 2 years.

-Rob Jansen is biologist and wildlife photographer.
-As a biologist, Rob has a lot of knowledge about species and ecology.
+We are two enthusiastic nature lovers who travel the world together to search for stunning birds, fascinating mammals and incredible nature.
+Our world travel started in October 2021 in Chile, where we bought a car to drive through South-America in search of birds and mammals for about 2 years.
+Rob Jansen is biologist and wildlife photographer, and thus has a lot of knowledge about species and ecology.
 He is enthusiastic about all that's in nature, but mainly photographs birds and mammals.
-The photos in this report are made by Rob.

 Romy Jansen-Houtzager is a marketing professional.
-The marketing behind our social media accounts, the look and feel of this report and the website are all her work.
-In the field, she is an excellent spotter and very patient (give me some of her patience ...and hurry!).
-She is the camera woman and editor of our movies.
+The marketing behind our social media accounts, the look and feel of this report and the website are her work.
+In the field, she is an excellent spotter and very patient (give me some of her patience ... and hurry!).